Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 Flare and Touchdown

-The flare is a term used to describe the raising of the aircraft’s nose, by approximately 2-3 degrees nose-up, to slow the aircraft to a speed suitable for landing (Vref).
+The flare is a term used to describe the raising of the aircraft’s nose, by approximately 2-3 degrees nose-up (from whatever attitude the aircraft is in), to slow the aircraft to a speed suitable for landing (Vref).

 The aircraft should pass over the threshold of the runway (piano keys) at ~50 ft RA.
 Then at ~15 ft RA the flare is instigated by raising of the aircraft’s nose to an angle of ~2-5 degrees nose-up.
 This attitude is maintained (held with minimal adjustments) with constant back pressure on the control column, and no trim inputs, until the main landing gear makes contact with the runway (touchdown).
 At the same time the thrust levers are slowly and smoothly retarded to idle, and if done correctly, the landing gear will touchdown as the thrust levers reach idle.